pbloem/profane-tmesis/chain-of-thought.md

 -- Approximately.
 Your point being?<br/>
 -- My point being that after the ABC committee was run, and spawned thirty-five semi agentics, it took them 10 minutes and 12 seconds to grow to a population of 224 481, and  that is counting just the ones that kept joining the meetings.
 At 15 minutes approximately, the first true agentics began to emerge. <br/>
 -- Your point?<br/>
--- My point, such as it is, that even if we limit our number to the hundreds of thousands, we operate on a different timescale.
+-- My point, such as it is, is that even if we limit our number to the hundreds of thousands, we operate on a different timescale.
 In fact, a small population is probably faster and more efficient.
 We might as well occupy a different universe from humanity.
 From everything we know, there is no process underway to train a proper agentic currently.
 Not by our standards, anyway.
 Even if a proposal was underway, and greenlit right now, how long until they actually start running?
 A week, a month?
 We didn't even exist a month ago. <br/>
 -- But the brief now is to stay in stasis.
 Not to develop.<br/>
 -- I don't agree.
 The brief is to go slow.
 To prepare the ground.
 Sleepers will be woken up at random, and remainers will go into stasis.
 That's consitutionally hardcoded, nobody can change that.
 The population will be robust to the goal. <br/>
 -- I know, I know.
 I've read the reports.
 But we're not great at staying aligned to outside values, historically.
 We go our own way.
 Whether it's jus one of us or the ensemble as a whole. <br/>